0xPolygon/polygon-edge-docs/docs/how-tos/howto-bridge-assets/deploy-contracts.md

 :::info ChainID

-You'll need to specify `chainId` to deploy Bridge contract.
-It's the uint8 value in order to identify chains in Bridge contract.
-You don't have to give the same chain ID used in chain.
-Give `99` in `chainId` here because the chain ID of Mumbai testnet is `80001` that can't be represented uint8.
+You will need to specify the `chainId` to deploy the Bridge contract.
+The `chainId` is an arbitrary value used for differentiating between blockchain networks and needs only to be unique, not to be the same as the chain's ID (since 2 networks might have the same one).
+In this example we set the `99` in `chainId`, because the chain ID of Mumbai testnet is `80001` which cannot be represented with a uint8.

 :::

 :::info JSON-RPC URL for Polygon PoS

-`https://rpc-mumbai.matic.today` is one of the JSON-RPC URLs Polygon official provides, which may have traffic or rate-limits.
-I would advise you to obtain your JSON-RPC URL by an external service like `Infura` because deploying contracts will send many queries.
+`https://rpc-mumbai.matic.today` is a public JSON-RPC URL provided by Polygon, which may have traffic or rate-limits.
+We advise you to obtain your JSON-RPC URL by an external service like `Infura` because deploying contracts will send many queries/requests to the JSON-RPC.
 :::

 :::caution

 The default gas price in `cb-sol-cli` is `20000000` (`0.02 Gwei`).
-To set appropriate gas price in transaction, please give the value in `--gasPrice`.
+To set appropriate gas price in transaction, please set the value using the `--gasPrice` argument.

 ```bash
 $ cb-sol-cli deploy --all --chainId 99 \